Pinotage: South Africa’s Flagship Variety

 Date for your diary:

-International Pinotage Day is celebrated on October 10!
+International Pinotage Day is celebrated on the second Saturday in October!

 Want to read more?
 Try out these books!